mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 This is an obvious attack and will trigger an alert.
 Your OS *will* go up using Attacks.
 This is used to get into a System.
 Using Brute Force will trigger Any IC if there is any

-`Hacking + Logic` vs. `Rating + Firewall` DV = (Attack + Effect) Reduce Damage by Firewall
+`Hacking + Intelligence` vs. `Rating + Firewall` DV = (Attack + Effect) Reduce Damage by Firewall

-If attacked by a Host, IC, or Device they roll `Rating + Attack` against your `Hacking + Logic` and you will reduce damage by your Firewall.
+If attacked by a Host, IC, or Device they roll `Rating + Attack` against your `Hacking + Intelligence` and you will reduce damage by your Firewall.
 Damage will be applied to your Cyber Deck

 #### **Probe**